MicrosoftDocs/customer-insights/ci-docs/audience-insights/search-filter-index.md

 If it's the first time you define searchable attributes as an administrator, you need to define indexed fields first.
 We suggest you choose all the attributes by which users can search and filter customers on the **Customers** page.
 You can only specify attributes that exist in the Customer Profile entity that you created during the data unification process.

 1. Open the **Customers** page and select **Search & filter index**.

-> [!NOTE]
-> We create a default search index configuration on the available attributes in the Customer entity from the following semantic types as defined on the Map page.
-> - Person First name, Last name, Middle name, Full Name
-> - Organization Name
-> - Email address
-> - Phone number
-> - Location information

 2. Select **+ Add** to specify the indexed fields.